wp-plugins/coolclock/readme.txt

 = Features =

 - Can be added via a widget, shortcode or theme function
-- No flash means compatible with pads and most other mobile devices
+- No flash, meaning compatible with pads and most other javascript enabled mobile devices
 - 21 different skins to choose from
 - Custom skin option to create your own skin style